A/Prof Chameen Samarawickrama

-Dr Chameen Samarawickrama is a Consultant Eye Surgeon with expertise in corneal and anterior segment surgery, complex corneal diseases, keratoconus, corneal transplantation, dry eye, cataract surgery and laser eye surgery.
-Dr Samarawickrama combines scientific excellence with personalised care.
+A/Prof Chameen Samarawickrama is a Consultant Eye Surgeon with expertise in corneal and anterior segment surgery, complex corneal diseases, keratoconus, corneal transplantation, A/Profy eye, cataract surgery and laser eye surgery.
+A/Prof Samarawickrama combines scientific excellence with personalised care.
 He prides himself on clear communication and patient education.
 His philosophy is to maintain a wholistic approach to each person’s vision, from assessment, to surgery, and aftercare.
-Dr Samarawickrama is abreast of the forefronts of ophthalmic developments and technology, and delivers this in a personalised and approachable manner.
+A/Prof Samarawickrama is abreast of the forefronts of ophthalmic developments and technology, and delivers this in a personalised and approachable manner.

-Dr Samarawickrama has made major contributions to ophthalmology research, and is a leading clinician-scientist in his field.
+A/Prof Samarawickrama has made major contributions to ophthalmology research, and is a leading clinician-scientist in his field.
 He was awarded his PhD from the University of Sydney.
-Dr Samarawickrama has authored over 40 publications in top-tier international journals.
+A/Prof Samarawickrama has authored over 40 publications in top-tier international journals.
 His research interests include the formulation of a novel corneal glue, early detection of keratoconus using photonic sensors and the development of new therapies for herpes simplex keratitis.
-Over the course of his career Dr Samarawickrama has been awarded over 10 scholarships, and over $100,000 in research funding.
+Over the course of his career A/Prof Samarawickrama has been awarded over 10 scholarships, and over $1 Million in research funding.

-He is a Clinical Senior Lecturer at Sydney University and a regular speaker at international conferences.
+He is a regular speaker at international conferences.
 He instructs ophthalmology trainees in cataract surgery and complex corneal and anterior segment reconstructions.

 A/Prof Samarawickrama is a consultant ophthalmologist at Westmead Hospital and Liverpool Hospital.
 He operates at Hospital for Specialist Surgery (HSS) and City West Specialist Day Hospital, and consults at Nexus Eyecare at Norwest and Blacktown.